 Due to limited personnel and financial resources, an adequate segregation of duties is not feasible in the Justice Court Clerk's office.

 Regional Jail

-Lack of proper segregation of duties over collections and disbursements of the Petty Cash should be implemented in the Regional Jail.
+2019-006 Lack of proper segregation of duties over collections and disbursements of the Petty Cash in the Regional Jail.